 For example, a trainer spotting a client performing a barbell bench press may assist with moving the bar off the racks at the client’s signal.

-Spotting demonstrates taking safe precautions when exercising, especially with heavy weight.
+Spotting demonstrates taking safety precautions when exercising, especially with a heavyweight.

 Many people fail to spot correctly, so highlighting the proper technique for this key skill is essential.